Grippo, Wiatt, Woogk set to join Owls

 The Aggies' 2001 season, Volpe's first as an A&M assistant, was special for the San Antonio native not only because she was returning to her alma mater or because A&M continued its succession of NCAA appearances that began her senior year, but also because one of her protégés, setter Jenna Moscovic, became only the second Aggie in A&M volleyball history to earn first-team all-America honors from the AVCA.
 In addition, A&M ended the season ranked second in the nation in both assists and kills per game.

 Prior to Volpe's three years in College Station she was at Southern Methodist University, where she served as the first assistant coach and recruiting coordinator when the volleyball program began in 1996.
 After posting a 7-24 record in their inaugural season, the Mustangs went 15-19 in 1997, winning their quadrant in the Western Athletic Conference and qualifying for the WAC tournament.
 In only its fourth year of existence, the SMU volleyball team achieved its first 20-win season, going 20-13 and placing an all-time high fourth in the conference standings.
 This is actually Volpe's second coaching stint at Rice, as she spent the 1995 season as an assistant under Henry Chen.
 She helped direct the Owls to their first postseason bid as they were selected to play in the NIVC tournament.

 Prior to her earlier days at Rice, Volpe served as student assistant coach under the Corbellis at A&M in 1994 as the Aggies made their second consecutive NCAA tournament appearance and advanced to the second round.
 An all-around talented athlete, Volpe was a four-year letterwinner as a setter and outside hitter at Texas A&M from 1990-93.
 She quickly developed into one of the best defensive players in the Southwest Conference and led the Aggies in digs for three consecutive seasons.
 A two-year team captain, Volpe capped her stellar A&M playing career by leading the Aggies to a 27-8 record and the second round of the NCAA tournament as a senior.
 Volpe's name is still scattered throughout the A&M record books and she remains the Aggie all-time record holder for most matches played (140) and most games played (488).
 In addition, she is ranked third in career digs (1,403), seventh in career service aces (123) and tenth in career assists (2,309).

-While competing in the 2002, USA volleyball national tournament, she was named to the all-tournament after leading Texas Advantage to a third-place finish at the USA Volleyball Open Women's AA Gold Division national championship.
+While competing in the 2002, USA volleyball national tournament, she was named to the all-tournament team after leading Texas Advantage to a third-place finish at the USA Volleyball Open Women's AA Gold Division national championship.
 Volpe also was named all-tournament in 2000, as her team captured the Women's AA Gold Division national title, and in 1997, she was named All-American first team at the U.S. Open tournament after her team finished runner-up in the Women's Open Gold Division.
 Volpe received a bachelor's degree in kinesiology from Texas A&M in 1995 and a master's degree in liberal arts from SMU in 1999.